Now You Can Stop The Symptoms of SIBO - Even If You’re Confused And Feel Hopeless About Recovering Your Health

 During this *free troubleshooting consultation, I will listen to your health struggles and help you identify the next steps that you should take on your journey to freedom from SIBO symptoms.

-*At this time, this practice is only taking clients who reside in the following states: Arizona, California, Colorado, Michigan, New Jersey, Texas and Virginia.
+*At this time, this practice takes clients who reside in the following states: Arizona, California, Colorado, Connecticut, Florida, Idaho, Indiana, Michigan, New Hampshire, Massachusetts, Oklahoma, Oregon, Pennsylvania, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.
+We are not taking international clients at this time.
 I apologize for the inconvenience.

 P.S. - My name is Darla and I have a PhD in Nutrition, I’m a Registered Dietitian and Certified Functional Medicine practitioner.

 I suffered with IBS for 25 years and then developed SIBO after the birth of my second child.
 After seeing numerous doctors over many years, I was told that nothing was wrong with me.
 I had to sort through all of the research to finally determine that it was SIBO that was causing so much pain and bloating.
-This led me to become certified in functional medicine from the Kalish Institute in 2015.
+I trained in functional medicine from the Kalish Institute in 2015.
 I created the Gut Professor, www.gutprofessor.com, an online nutrition consulting business so that I could help other people struggling with SIBO.
 I work as a university professor and also worked with an integrative physician in a face to face clinic for 3 years, focusing on SIBO, gastrointestinal problems and autoimmune disorders.